Cold Email for Veterinarians: 5 Ways to Reach Pet Practice Owners

 Why Most Vendor Emails Get Deleted by Veterinary Practices

-Veterinary practice owners are a unique buyer type.
-They are medical professionals who happen to run businesses.
+Veterinary practice owners are a unique buyer type. they’re medical professionals who happen to run businesses.
 They chose veterinary medicine because they love animals, not because they dreamed of managing payroll and vendor relationships.
-According to a Veterinary Hospital Managers Association survey, 67% of practice owners report feeling overwhelmed by administrative tasks ([VHMA](https://www.vhma.org/), 2024).
+According to a Veterinary Hospital Managers Association survey, 67% of practice owners report feeling overwhelmed by administrative tasks (VHMA, 2024).

 Most vendor emails treat them like generic small business owners.
 They lead with pricing, product features, and ROI calculations.
 They miss the emotional reality that practice owners face daily: the guilt of being pulled away from patient care, the anxiety of managing a team, and the desire to provide better outcomes for pets and their worried owners.